-The "gold standard" diagnostic test for CWD is the Immunohistochemistry (IHC) test performed on the obex tissue of the brain (right) or specific lymphoid tissues.
+The "gold standard" diagnostic test for CWD is the Immunohistochemistry (IHC) test performed on the obex tissue of the brain (photo left) and specific lymphoid tissues.

 Information on brain (obex) and lymphoid tissue sample collection is found in the APHIS CWD Sample Collection Guidance .